gpapadog/BAC/README.md

 ## Why use BAC?

-1. When the number of possible predictors of the outcome of interest is relative large, model selection is necessary in order to choose an appropriate model.
+- When the number of possible predictors of the outcome of interest is relative large, model selection is necessary in order to choose an appropriate model.

-2. The uncertainty in model selection should be propagated to effect estimates.
+- The uncertainty in model selection should be propagated to effect estimates.

-3. Model selection should be perfomed such that we do not miss even one important confounder of the exposure-outcome relationship.
+- Model selection should be perfomed such that we do not miss even one important confounder of the exposure-outcome relationship.

 ## What does BAC do?

-Consider a continuous treatment X, a continuous outcome Y, and a set of possible confounders D_1, D_2, ..., D_p.
+Consider a continuous treatment X, a continuous outcome Y, and a set of possible confounders D1, D2, ..., Dp.
 BAC models:

-- X given D_1, D_2, ..., D_p
+- X given D1, D2, ..., Dp

-- Y given X, D_1, D_2, ..., D_p
+- Y given X, D1, D2, ..., Dp

-allowing only some of the D_1, D_2, ..., D_p to be included in the exposure or the outcome model at each iteration of the MCMC.
+allowing only some of the D1, D2, ..., Dp to be included in the exposure or the outcome model at each iteration of the MCMC.

-The BAC prior links the indicators of inclusion of D_1, D_2, ..., D_p to encourage the inclusion of the true confounders in the outcome model.
+The BAC prior links the indicators of inclusion of D1, D2, ..., Dp to encourage the inclusion of the true confounders in the outcome model.
 Specifically, BAC is designed to capture confounders that are weakly associated with the outcome, but strongly associated with the exposure, making them strong confounders.